 Nature of dividends

-Dividends and minimum balances for all accounts except Free Checking and TLT Checking accounts are calculated by the daily balance method, which applies a daily periodic rate to the principal in the account each day.
+Dividends and minimum balance for all accounts except Free Checking and TLT Checking accounts are calculated by the daily balance method, which applies a daily periodic rate to the principal in the account each day.
 Dividends and minimum balance for Free Checking and TLT Checking accounts are calculated by the average daily balance method, which applies a periodic rate to the average daily balance in the account for the period.
 The average daily balance is determined by adding the full amount of principal in the account for each day of the period and dividing that figure by the number of days in the period.
-For Money Market accounts there is a minimum balance requirement of $1,000 to avoid a service fee.
-For Investor’s Money Market accounts there is a minimum balance requirement of $10,000 to avoid a service fee.
+For Money Market accounts, there is a minimum balance requirement of $1,000 to avoid a service fee.
+For Investor’s Money Market accounts, there is a minimum balance requirement of $10,000 to avoid a service fee.